Tomato Sunscald: When Tomatoes Get Too Much Sun

 Plenty of water, fertility, and sunshine (for the leaves) are essential for healthy lush plant growth.
 Then, you can use the following preventative methods to maintain that protective leaf layer.

 Pruning is crucial for high-yielding plants because it encourages the plant to channel its energy toward fruit production.
 However, some growers can get overzealous and accidentally remove too much plant foliage.
-When you chop off too many leaves, the fruit are left naked and vulnerable to sunscald.
+Pruning should start right when tomatoes get planted.
+But when you prune too many leaves, the fruit are left naked and vulnerable to sunscald.